 I am a member of the Independent Group of Analytical Psychologists IGAP and a member of the worldwide community of Jungian Analysts through the International Association of Analytical Psychologists IAAP.
 I am a member of the Council for Psychoanalysis and Jungian Analysis CPJA

+I am a member of the British Association for Counselling and Psychotherapy BACP.
 I am also registered with The United Kingdom Council for Psychotherapy UKCP who

 My background has always involved patient care, my original training was in medical physics, working in Radiotherapy & Oncology and then in Nuclear Medicine using unsealed isotopes both diagnostically and therapeutically.
 I studied at Kings College London and worked for over ten years at both Kings College Hospital and Guy’s Hospital where the groundwork for my therapeutic training really began.
 Throughout this time I witnessed immense suffering as well as the joy and relief that healing brings